 Before taking on your first client as a construction contractor, you must have a business template in place that spells out several aspects of each project.
 This business template should include a standard agreement between the contractor and the client, the pricing terms, the payment terms, and any information the protects you and your client from legal issues in the future.
 A contractor template relies heavily on the price charged for specific projects, so it is crucial to have this information down before working with a new client on a new project.

 Once you have taken steps to gain valuable industry experience or education, put together a sound business plan, studied and passed the licensing exam, your next step is to gather all the information necessary for your state’s contractor license requirements.
-You will then secure a contractor license bond and then submit your contractor application.
+You will then secure a contractor license bond and then submit your contractor application, which are different from construction bonds for public jobs.
 Here are the details for each step.

 Determine and meet contractor state requirements

 As mentioned, each state has its own requirements which must be met in order to qualify for a contractor license.
-Take a look at our detailed state-by-state contractor license guides to quickly determine all the requirements you must meet in your state.
+Look up the requirements you must meet in your state.

 Get a contractor license bond